 It wasn’t until almost 2 years ago, when I came across this thread at the Classic Horror Film Board, that my interest in the film rose to peaks I never thought it would.
 The thread started way back in 2006, and it’s still going!
 There’s so much interesting backstory regarding The Creeping Terror that the movie itself is almost (but not quite) overshadowed by it all.
 And since I stumbled across the thread after it was already well, well underway, it was simply amazing to watch as more and more info about the film was progressively revealed.
 The contributors to that thread are some of the most knowledgeable and downright cool people I’ve come across online, and the sheer amount of information I’ve learned from not only that thread but from that forum in general is something I’m certainly grateful for.
 If you don’t know how The Creeping Terror came to be (and I sure didn’t), you owe it to yourself to check the thread out.
 It’s an absolutely fascinating read.

 Indeed, that thread is how I learned of the VCI home video release in the first place.
 Prior to that, The Creeping Terror is a film I had figured as incredibly public domain.
 That is, there was endless VHS/DVD releases of it out there, be it standalone or in compilation sets, not unlike The Brain That Wouldn’t Die.
-I’m not sure how I got that idea in my head, because while there were a few VHS releases, and the film is on a few DVD compilations nowadays, it turns out The Creeping Terror is not only not in the public domain, it also never had much of a life in the home video market, either.
+I’m not sure how I got that idea in my head, because while there were a few VHS releases, as well as a few DVD compilations nowadays, it turns out The Creeping Terror is not only not in the public domain, it also never had much of a life in the home video market, either.
 There was apparently a Rhino VHS release in the late-1980s/early-1990s, and of course the MST3K version on both VHS and DVD, but as far as I can ascertain, the VCI release under their “Le Bad Cinema” banner from the early-to-mid-1980s (there’s no video release date anywhere on my copy) was the first.
 Maybe it wasn’t, but as far as I can tell it was.
 Either way, in short order the VCI release became one of my “most wanted” videos.

 I tend to operate under a “sooner or later I’ll come across it” optimism.
 Not just with videos, but also with old broadcasts/commercials/etc., electronics, and so on.
 And time and time again, that optimism and patience has paid off.
 But, it’s not fool-proof.
 For example, even though I’ve had a copy for years (two copies, actually), I still haven’t come across the Vestron release of Giorgio Moroder’s Metropolis in person; I had to resort to Ebay back in the day (luckily, it’s out on DVD now).
 Considering VCI’s The Creeping Terror is far, far more rare than that video ever was (Moroder’s Metropolis used to go for big bucks on Ebay because it was, at the time, the best restoration of the film, but there were always multiple copies for sale; even though it was out of print, it was really more popular than outright rare), I knew my chances of finding a copy “in the wild” were slim, though certainly not impossible.